Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 ## IoK8SApiCoreV1HostPathVolumeSource
 ### Properties
-* **path**: string (Required): Path of the directory on the host.
+* **path**: string (Required): path of the directory on the host.
 If the path is a symlink, it will follow the link to the real path.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#hostpath
-* **type**: string: Type for HostPath Volume Defaults to "" More info: https://kubernetes.io/docs/concepts/storage/volumes#hostpath
+* **type**: string: type for HostPath Volume Defaults to "" More info: https://kubernetes.io/docs/concepts/storage/volumes#hostpath

 ## IoK8SApiCoreV1HttpGetAction
 ### Properties